pfsense/docs/source/trafficshaper/limiters.rst

 #.
 Total bandwidth upload (less guaranteed above)
 #.
 Total bandwidth download (less guaranteed above)

-The Mask must be *none* for these to work properly, otherwise it cannot enforce a total limit.
+The Mask must be **none** for these to work properly, otherwise it cannot enforce a total limit.

-If the WAN has 8Mb down and 2Mb up, to guarantee 512Kb/s for service X create queues sized like so:
+If the WAN has 8Mb down and 2Mb up, to guarantee 512 Kb/s for service X create queues sized like so:

 #.
 512 Kb/s